 Once you have leads, you’ll want to build a relationship with them by providing value and extending your content beyond what they can find on your website.
 Email marketing is the main method of lead nurturing as it allows you to stay in front of your audience and customers on a consistent basis.
 If done well, lead nurturing, and email marketing help you build the “know, like, and trust” factor.

 The goal: Build a relationship with your audience and potential customers and lead them further down your sales funnel toward a purchase.

 The use of metrics and data to determine whether or not your digital marketing efforts are successful in meeting goals and discovering where adjustments need to be made.
 Tools such as Google Analytics and Search Console reveal website use data that will help you make decisions about the efficacy of your digital marketing strategy and the effectiveness of your tactics.

 The goal: Make informed decisions about your digital marketing strategy and adjust your strategy as you learn more about your website users and target audience.

 Now that you know what is involved in digital marketing, it’s time to put the pieces together to create a digital marketing strategy.
-Our Inbound Marketing Campaign Launch Guide gives you helpful information to get started marketing your business online.
+Our Simplified Digital Marketing course gives you the tools you need to start marketing your business online.